4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 It’s also easy to massage a virtual team-building exercise into a remote work anniversary celebration.
 Honorees who like games, trivia, happy hour, or even singing or playing an instrument can take center stage on Zoom.

-Try out new service award ideas
+Try out new service award ideas.

 This is a good idea for employees who’ve been around for 10+ years or may be more accustomed to traditional gestures.
 You got them a gift, the team made a big deal of the anniversary in chat, but their day is missing that special something.